PRIDE-Archive/pridepy/paper/paper.md

 `pridepy` is built in Python and interacts with the [PRIDE Archive REST API](https://www.ebi.ac.uk/pride/ws/archive/v2/swagger-ui.html).
 The library and package not only provide data models for eanc data structure of the API but also a set of commandline to facilitate their use by users.
 The main features of `pridepy` include:

-- The main use case and functionality of pridepy is the file downloaded from PRIDE Archive (**Figure 1**).
-PRIDE archive stores the data in a S3-like storage system, called FIRE [@Thakur2024-zu] which also include other major EMBL-EBI archives including ENA (European Nucleotide Archive) and EGA (European Genome-phenome Archive).
+- The main use case and functionality of pridepy is file downloading from PRIDE Archive (**Figure 1**).
+PRIDE archive stores the data in a S3-like storage system, called FIRE [@Thakur2024-zu] which also includes other major EMBL-EBI archives such as ENA (European Nucleotide Archive) and EGA (European Genome-phenome Archive).
 FIRE data is accessible via multiple protocols including FTP, Aspera, S3 and Globus.
+The pridepy client provides a simple command line interface to download files from PRIDE Archive using these protocols.
+Each protocol offers different advantages:
+  - FTP: Widely supported and easy to use
+  - Aspera: High-speed file transfers, especially for large files or over long distances
+  - S3: Direct access to cloud storage, useful for cloud-based workflows
-The pridepy client provides a simple command line interface to download the files from PRIDE Archive using these protocols.
-For private datasets, only S3 is supported and the users need to provide the submitter or reviewer credentials to access the data.
+  - Globus: Reliable transfers for very large datasets, with pause and resume capabilities For private datasets, only S3 is supported and users need to provide submitter or reviewer credentials to access the data.
-- Searching for datasets using accession numbers or keywords, or filtering by species, instrument, etc. This feature allows users to find datasets of interest quickly and programatically interact with the PRIDE Archive search engine.

 The client is available on [PyPI](https://pypi.org/project/pridepy/) and can be installed using `pip`.
 The source code is hosted on [GitHub](https://github.com/bigbio/pridepy) and is open-source under the Apache 2.0 license.
 In addition, a conda recipe is available for easy installation in conda environments.
 The package is continuously tested using GitHub Actions and has been successfully deployed on the EMBL-EBI HPC cluster.